dirleiro/phone-use-mental-health-capstone/README.md

 ![image](https://github.com/user-attachments/assets/b74b4507-71d0-4dc1-9fcb-3701a81e4a7a)

 # Stage 4: Analyze
-While I have the most experience with Excel, I chose to perform this analysis in R to leverage its advanced visualization and statistical capabilities, which I learned during the Google Data Analytics course.
-This was an opportunity to apply my new R skills.
+While I'm most comfortable with Excel, I chose to perform this analysis in R to leverage its advanced visualization and statistical capabilities, which I learned during the Google Data Analytics course.
+This was an opportunity to stretch beyond my Excel roots and apply my new R skills.
 I began by importing the cleaned dataset (train.csv) into R, using the read.csv() function, and then used packages like ggplot2 for visualizations and dplyr for data manipulation.

 **Step 1: Daily Usage Time vs Dominant Emotions**